 In many instances these objects were observed visually and on radar performing aerodynamically impossible (for conventional aircraft) maneuvers.
 Other times they emitted odd beams of light and other forms of strange illumination.
 The CIA files even reported close encounters between shocked military personnel and actual aliens , who were spotted emerging from landed UFOs.

 These types of stories have circulated for years, and have frequently been discussed on radio programs, podcasts, YouTube videos, at UFO conferences, and in online forums frequented by paranormal enthusiasts.
 But now, for the first time, the government is adding its official seal of approval to such reports, giving them a legitimacy that they lacked when they were coming exclusively from anonymous “whistleblowers,” alien disclosure gadflies, mysterious ex-military insiders, and other questionable sources sporting dubious or non-existent credentials.

-The CIA has long withheld detailed information about UFOs from the public but that changed on January 14, 2021, when nearly 2 million documents were released and published online. ( Dusan / Adobe Stock)
+The CIA has long withheld detailed information about UFOs from the public but that changed on January 14, 2021, when nearly 3 thousand documents were released and published online. ( Dusan / Adobe Stock)

 Government UFO Info: The US Senate Demands Answers

 The January 2021 release of these new documents was apparently prompted by a special comment added to the recent $2.3 trillion COVID relief and government funding bill passed by Congress and signed into law by President Trump at the end of last December.
 In this comment, the Senate Intelligence Committee, headed by Senator Marco Rubio (R-FLA), instructed the Director of National Intelligence, the Secretary of Defense, and the heads of all other intelligence agencies to “submit a report within 180 days of the date of the enactment of the Act, to the congressional intelligence and armed services committees on unidentified aerial phenomena .”